-Creating Linear Index Layers
+Creating Linear Index Layer Tool (Outdated)

+This tool is no longer recommended as it has been replaced with the more advanced Grid Wizard.
 A linear index layer is a series of rectangles following the path of a linear feature.

-To create a linear index layer you must first select a linear feature to create an index for and then select Tools\Create Linear Index Layer... from the MapLogic Layout Manager toolbar.
+To create a linear index layer you must first select a linear feature to create an index for and then select Tools >Outdated Tools > Create Linear Index Layer... from the MapLogic Layout Manager toolbar.